 Honing your pitch can be a way to accelerate your business plan.
 Bunker Labs alumni Beth Fynbo participated in regional pitch competitions to fund her launch of her Busy Baby brand.
 This culminated with an appearance on the World Series of pitch competitions, Shark Tank.
 Not too many years back, Beth was sitting in a similar position you might find yourself in, she had a business idea and heard about a pitch competition.
 So how did she get from there to where she is today with a multi-million dollar revenue business?

-Coincidentally, Bunker Labs has also joined forces with USAA to support their 100th anniversary pitch competition, which is accepting applications through July 2022.
+Coincidentally, Bunker Labs has also joined forces with USAA to support their 100th Anniversary Pitch Competition which is accepting applications through July 2022.
 There’s never been a better time to review your current pitch and brush up on some pitching basics.
-Over the next month or so, you’re going to see a lot on the blog about pitching, helping you build and refine your pitch, so let’s get into it!

 Learn how Beth Fynbo, founder of Busy Baby, used pitch competitions to kick start her multi million dollar company.